campellcl/interview-prep/README.md

    * GBM stands for Gradient Boosting Machine.
 I am not familiar with gradient boosting, but have read about it briefly here: https://towardsdatascience.com/understanding-gradient-boosting-machines-9be756fe76ab.
 Looks like these kinds of models would be prone to overfitting.
 An ensemble of overfitted models, is still going to overfit.
 Perhaps the features are not representative of the target function, or the size of the dataset is too small to learn a meaningful signal?
    * The authors point out that since all five GBM models have no accuracy improvement, it suggests that the models are correlated.
 Hence, all models provide roughly the same information.
 An ensemble of correlated models is a poor choice.
 12. How is kNN different from kmeans clustering?
+   * K-Nearest Neighbors uses only the nearest neighbors.
+K-Means uses a nearest centroid to cluster.
+Hence K-Means is a better choice if data is naturally distributed in clumps around a series of centroids.
+If data appears to be randomly distributed, perhaps KNN is a better choice, as KNN allows for complex decision boundaries to be drawn with relatively low choices in K.
+      * NOTE: I missed the mark on this one.
+The authors point out that Kmeans is unsupervised, whereas KNN is a classification (or regression) algorithm.
+This is a topic I should review.
+Most of the data I work with is considered supervised learning.
 13. How is True Positive Rate and Recall related?
 Write the equation.
 14. You have built a multiple regression model.
 Your model R² isn’t as good as you wanted.
 For improvement, your remove the intercept term, your model R² becomes 0.8 from 0.3.
 Is it possible?
 How?
 15. After analyzing the model, your manager has informed that your regression model is suffering from multicollinearity.
 How would you check if he’s true?
 Without losing any information, can you still build a better model?